William-WANG2/4995-PFP/README.md

-# MaximalClique
+# Parallel Functional Programming: Maximal Clique

 ## Build
+Dependencies: Haskell toolchain including Cabal for building and packaging the project. <br/>

-We use [ThreadScope](https://github.com/haskell/ThreadScope) to profiling parallel Haskell programs.
+We use [ThreadScope](https://github.com/haskell/ThreadScope) to profile parallel Haskell programs.
 Firstly, use `cabal get threadscope` to install it.

 ### MacOS